symeon158/ESG_Automation/README.md

 - Export insights for ESG audits, board reports, or compliance documentation

 ## 🔒 Data Privacy
 This application is designed for internal use.
-For enhanced data security, it can be deployed:
+It has deployed:
 - On [Streamlit Cloud](https://esgautomation-6lucvjswyrkv3q5eadl9op.streamlit.app/OD)
 - On-premise behind corporate firewalls
 - Inside private Docker containers with login support